 But the Leuenberger’s original winery in Deer Park was sold and went through several owners including John Ballentine (same family who operates Ballentine Vineyards) who purchased the site in 1922 and reopened operations after the repeal of Prohibition in 1933.
 He made wines here under the name Deer Park Winery until the 1950s; the Ballentine family eventually sold the property in the late 1970s.
 Proprietor Bill Ballentine of William Cole Vineyards in St. Helena told us he remembers part of his childhood was spent roaming this property.

 After several more owners, winemaking resumed in 1979 headed by winemaker David Clark who began using the property again.
-They owned this property until 2002.

-Today Bremer Family Winery is owned by proprietors John and Laura Bremer; they purchased the site in 2002 and changed the name of the winery at that time.
+Bremer Family Winery is owned by proprietors John and Laura Bremer; they purchased the site in 2002 and changed the name of the winery at that time.
 John and Laura used to visit Napa Valley quite often over a span of about 25 years.
-One day, Laura remarked “I want to do whatever it takes to never leave this valley” which became the impetus for starting this winery.
+One day, Laura remarked, “I want to do whatever it takes to never leave this valley” which became the impetus for starting this winery.
 John used to be involved in mining operations in Southern California including for US Mine Corp and several cement companies, was president of Recy Inc., a sludge composting facility in Corona, CA and was also CEO of Riverside, CA based GroWest Nursery on Growest Ave, now home to Moon Valley Nursery.
 In Napa, the Bremers were also founding partners of Fumé Bistro & Bar.

-The cellar was originally built for smaller production levels in the late 1800s; later the Bremer’s decided to drill a wine cave.
-The cave now encompasses 17,000 square feet – more than ample space for their extended aging programs and for the most part eliminates the need to stack barrels.
-Their current production is around 3,400 cases annually and growing.
-Note the various historical wine making machines that line the wall at the entrance to the cave.
-These devices were used at one point for filtering, bottling and other niche uses.
+The cellar was originally built for smaller production levels in the late 1800s; from 2008 through 2012 the Bremer’s drilled a wine cave.
+The cave encompasses 17,000 square feet which is more than ample space for their extended aging programs and for the most part eliminates the need to stack barrels.
+Their current production typically ranges between 3,000 and 4,000 cases each year.
+In 2020, the year of terrible fires, they only produced about 1,000 cases.

 Bob Boland (who we first met with) has been Bremer Family Winery’s winemaker since they purchased the property; after more than two decades, he is now among some of Napa Valley’s longest tenured winemakers at one property.
 The first vintage bottled under Bremer Family Winery was from 2000 crafted from wines already in barrel prior to the Bremer purchase.